Virtual Classroom for seminars and groupwork

 What can you do in the Virtual Classroom?

-- Collaborate is a virtual classroom and provides tools to help you engage with, and manage, a taught class.
+- Collaborate and Zoom are virtual classrooms and provide tools to help you engage with, and manage, a taught class.

 - You can communicate by audio, video, and/or text chat.